vectordotdev/vector/docs/tutorials/sinks/2_http_sink.md

 expecting.
 In our case it is `Event` since we will be encoding a single event at a time.
-Other Sinks may encode a `Vec<Event>`  if they are sending batches of events, or they may send a completely different type if each event is processed in someway prior to encoding.
+Other Sinks may encode a `Vec<Event>`  if they are sending batches of events, or they may send a completely different type if each event is processed in some way prior to encoding.

 The `encode_input` serializes the event to a String and writes these
 bytes: